ohritz/simpleca/Readme.md

 - A more configurable request process.
     - Be able to add more hostnames to a request.
 - Ability to pass in a certificate signing request (csr) to be signed.
-- Ability to "eject" the root CA private key, for safe storage separately.
 - Support Certificate revocation.
     - How the use case would be for that, is not worked out yet.